vuejs/vuepress/packages/docs/docs/miscellaneous/glossary.md

 # Glossary

-You may encounter some unfamiliar concepts in the documentation.
+You may stumble upon some unfamiliar concepts in the documentation.
 This section lists the common terms in the documentation for easy access, learning and plugin/theme development.

 ## layout